-With a worldwide reputation for top-class flat and National Hunt racing, Ascot Racecourse is certainly one of the jewels in the crown of British thoroughbred racing.
-Founded in 1711 by Queen Anne, the first ever race was held in August 1711 and now hosts nine of the UK’s 32 annual Group 1 horse races.
+Founded by Queen Anne, the first ever Ascot race was held in August 1711 and the track now hosts 14 of the UK’s 38 annual Group 1 horse races.

 The centrepiece meeting on the calendar is Royal Ascot in June, when the eyes of the racing world fall onto Berkshire for five days of some of the most competitive flat racing anywhere on the planet.